 If you want a child who plays independently, these are the tools they need to get their work done.

-They need open-ended toys will help our one year olds learn to imagine, create, and think.
-These toys help them learn to navigate the world, to act out social situations, problem solve, and explore.
+Open-ended toys will help our one year olds learn to imagine, create, and think.
+These toys help them learn to navigate the world, to act out social situations, problem solve, explore, learn, and develop.

-Your baby will love these best toys for 1 year olds
+Your taby will love these best toys for 1 year olds

 This is my complete list of the absolute best toys for 1 year olds.
 These toys have longevity.
 These toys have unlimited play potential.
 These toys will let our kids play, and play well.

 A vast majority of the toys on this list are still played with at my house (my kids are 8, 6, and 5).
 This is what I mean by toys that grow with kids.

 All toys are GENDER NEUTRAL.
 Everything on this list is perfect for both boys AND girls, and will enrich all children’s play lives.